-Do you qualify for NSW Small Business stamp duty exemption?
+Do you qualify for the New South Wales Small Business stamp duty exemption?

 You may be aware that your small business insurance might now qualify for a stamp duty exemption when you renew your policies after the 1st of January 2018.